tymyrddin/purple/source/docs/asimov/first-foundation.md

 scale.
 Individual behaviour is noise.
 Aggregate behaviour is predictable.
 The plan did not account for a single mutant who could alter the aggregate by changing individual minds.

-In security, the equivalent is the gap between what the technical layer assumes about human behaviour and what human behaviour actually is.
-The SIEM rule that assumes analysts will investigate every high-severity alert.
+In security, an equivalent is the gap between what the technical layer assumes about human behaviour and what human behaviour actually is.
+A SIEM rule that assumes analysts will investigate every high-severity alert.
-The phishing simulation that assumes people have learned to distrust unexpected emails, which they have, for the specific format those simulations use.
+A phishing simulation that assumes people have learned to distrust unexpected emails, which they have, for the specific format those simulations use.
 The access control policy that assumes people will request the minimum permissions required, rather than the ones that will avoid the need to raise another ticket later.